-Your very first hive inspection can be scary because you are not used to working with bees and you’re not sure what to do or how to do it.
-Here are a few tips to make easier.
+Your very first brood nest inspection can be scary because you are not used to working with bees and you’re not sure what to do or how to do it.
+Here are a few tips to make it easier.

 - Know why you are opening the hive before you do it.
 It helps to know exactly what you are looking for.

 - Pick a warm and sunny day when most of the foragers are out in the field.
 The hive will be easier to inspect when it is less populated.